MarbleBag/Gobchat/docs/README.md

 Gobchat is an overlay with the goal to provide a better chat experience for roleplayers.

-This app took a lot of inspiration from [quisquous cactbot](https://github.com/quisquous/cactbot)
+This app took a lot of inspiration from [quisquous cactbot](https://github.com/quisquous/cactbot) and uses the great [sharlayan](https://github.com/FFXIVAPP/sharlayan) module from FFXIVAPP to process FFXIV's memory.

 The changelog can be found [here.](CHANGELOG.md)